joelsfoster/rock-paper-scissors/README.md

 1) Clone this repository to your local machine.
 2) Open up Ganache (desktop or command line) and configure it to hostname = 127.0.0.1 and port = 8545 to get your local blockchain up and running.
-3) In terminal, navigate to the cloned directory and use `truffle compile`, then `truffle migrate` to push the DApp to your local blockchain.
+3) In terminal, navigate to the cloned directory and use `truffle compile`, then `truffle migrate` to deploy the DApp to your local blockchain.
 4) (Optional) While you're still in this directory, use `truffle test` for fun to see that all the tests are working.
 5) In your browser, go to localhost:8545 to use the DApp.
+This project uses the lite-server package to serve up the front end locally.

+My stretch goals (if I have time)

+- Deploy the DApp to the Rinkby testnet (and add a deployed_addresses.txt file containing the address).